mgreter/libsass/docs/api-basics.md

 ## API documentation basics

-LibSass as a C-API comes with multiple headers and a shared library.
+LibSass is C library, written in C++ with a C-API to link against.
-The complete API surface is covered by functions and by passing around anonymous structures.
-The implementor does not know any implementation detail about the pointers passed around.
+It can either be statically included are linked against a system wide installed shared library.
+The complete C-API surface is implemented via functions and by passing around anonymous structures.
+The implementor does not know any implementation detail about the objects passed around.

 ### C-API headers